Safe Surf Lab

 Cons

-• Higher price point compared to budget hosts
+• Higher price point compared to many other managed hosts

-• Resource limits can feel restrictive on lower tiers for some applications
+• Resource limits can be restrictive on lower tiers for some users

 Ready to try Kinsta?